 - No littering.

 - Lifejackets are recommended for weak swimmers and children under eight.
-Personal flotation devices will be provided to Comal River tubers for free with a deposit.
+During peak season, the City of New Braunfels has free life jackets available for all Comal River tubers.
 Get yours at the New Braunfels City Tube Chute or other river outfitters.

 - No volume drinking devices.